Currently available for £179.99 from Argos

 As always the first thing to do is build the bike and that’s been made just about as easy as possible without fully pre-assembling it for you.
 The assembly manual consists of seven diagrams showing each stage.
 It’s simple and very clear and took us just under 30 min to unpack and put together.
 As expected from Reebok the quality of the components is good and everything fitted together without the need to force anything or improvise.

 Aesthetically the Jet 100 looks good with its no nonsense black design with just a little red trim to add some vibrancy.
 It’s the sort of look that’ll fit into most anywhere without being an eyesore.
 It’s also quite chunky looking which boded well for the test it was about to be put through by some of the larger members of the team ?

 Getting a comfy position on the Jet 100 is nice and easy.
 The saddle adjusts vertically and horizontally and the handlebars tilt towards and away from you.
 It’s all very simple and everyone in the office who tested it was able to get into a good riding position in a minute or two so it’s definitely suitable for a wide range of people of all shapes and sizes.

 What’s the all important resistance like?
-With 16 levels of resistance it’s easy to find a setting that works for you and the transition between resistance levels, while not the fastest we’ve seen, is still very respectable and more than responsive enough to deliver a smooth experience.
+With 16 levels of resistance it’s not that hard to find a setting that works for you and the transition between resistance levels, while not the fastest we’ve seen, is still very respectable and more than responsive enough to deliver a smooth experience.
 The high end of the resistance is really quite tough too and while it’s not going to cater for pro athletes or fitness fanatics, it will easily provide more than enough of a challenge for pretty much all home users, even those at the fitter end of the scale.

 The warranty on the Reebok Jet 100 bike is their standard 2 years parts and labour warranty offered across all the products in their ranges and with Reebok’s reliable service should anything go wrong you can rest easy that it’ll get sorted out.